MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 - How the layout file is validated when importing it into [!INCLUDE[prod_short](../includes/prod_short.md)].
 - How the [!INCLUDE[prod_short](../includes/prod_short.md)] server merges the layout with data when running the report.

-### Excel layout data contract in release 2023 wave 1 and prior versions
+### Excel layout data contract in 2023 release wave 1 and earlier versions

 Every Excel layout file must have a worksheet called _Data_.
 This worksheet has one purpose: defining which metadata fields from the the dataset definition of the report object the layout uses, which is sometimes also called the _data contract_ between the layout file and the report dataset definition.
 The data contract consists of the following rules: